-- Looked After Children Children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to an adoption, residence/child arrangement order or special guardianship order (see important notes). - 2. a) Children of permanent fully qualified teachers employed at the school for at least two years prior to the application closing date. - b) Children of permanent fully qualified teachers recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
+- 1. Looked After Children Children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to an adoption, residence/child arrangement order or special guardianship order (see important notes).
+Please note, children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of formally being adopted are also deemed as Looked After Children. - 2. a) Children of permanent fully qualified teachers employed at the school for at least two years prior to the application closing date. - b) Children of permanent fully qualified teachers recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
 Children living in the catchment area, with an older sibling at the school at the time of admission, and who live at the same address. - 4.
 Children living outside the catchment area, with an older sibling at the school at the time of admission, and who live at the same address. - 5.
 Children living in the catchment area. - 6.
-Children not satisfying a higher criterion
+Children not satisfying a higher criterion.